-Regardless of the market, Location and Time-based data provide information on the foot traffic, occupancy, and demand trends for the physical area.
+Regardless of the market, Location & Time data provide information on the foot traffic, occupancy, and demand trends for a physical area.

-Depending on the technology, solution, and vendor, the people trackers provide a wide range of performance metrics, from foot traffic to shopper demographics
+Depending on the technology, solution, and vendor, the people trackers provide a wide range of performance metrics.

 Here’s the problem –